-c) Any restrictions, or other major impediments, on transfer of funds or regulatory capital within Not applicable
+c) Any restrictions, or other major impediments, on transfer of funds or regulatory capital within the group.
+Not applicable Quantitative disclosure d) The aggregate amount of capital deficiencies in all subsidiaries not included in the consolidation that are deducted and the name(s) of such subsidiaries.
+Not applicable

-the group.

-Quantitative d) The aggregate amount of capital

-disclosure deficiencies in all subsidiaries not Not applicable

-included in the consolidation that

-are deducted and the name(s) of

-such subsidiaries.